hubcio2115/snake/README.md

 # Snake

-Hello this is recruitment exercise I've done in the recruitment process.
+Hello this is technical exercise I've done during the recruitment process.

 ### Available scripts